 Differences Between Functional Programming vs OOP

 - Functional programming also supports the programming languages like Lisp, Clojure, Wolfram, Erlang, Haskell, F#, R, and other prominent and domain-specific languages.
 Functional programming is a great fit for data science work and R is the popular language among the data scientists.

 - Functional programming provides advantages like efficiency, lazy evaluation, nested functions, bug-free code, parallel programming.
 In simple language, functional programming is to write the function having statements to execute a particular task for the application.

-Functional Programming based on different concepts is 1.
+- Functional Programming based on different concepts is 1.
 High Order Functions (HOF).
 2. Pure functions.
 3. Recursion.
 4. Strict and Non-strict Evaluation.
 5. Type systems.
 6. Referential Transparency.
-In functional programming, functions are referred as first-class citizens.
+In functional programming, functions are referred to as first-class citizens.

-Object-oriented programming based on the main features that are: 1.
+- Object-oriented programming based on the main features that are: 1.
 Abstraction: It helps in letting the useful information or relevant data to a user, which increases the efficiency of the program and make the things simple.
-2. Inheritance.
-It helps in inheriting the methods, functions, properties, and fields of a base class in derived class.
-3. Polymorphism: It helps in doing one task in many ways with help of overloading and overriding which is also known as compile time and run time polymorphism respectively.
+2. Inheritance: It helps in inheriting the methods, functions, properties, and fields of a base class in the derived class.
+3. Polymorphism: It helps in doing one task in many ways with the help of overloading and overriding which is also known as compile-time and run-time polymorphism respectively.
 4. Encapsulation: It helps in hiding the irrelevant data from a user and prevents the user from unauthorized access.

 - Object-oriented programming languages are C++, C#, Java, Python, Ruby, PHP, Perl, Objective-C, Swift, Dart, Lisp, etc. In an object-oriented application, objects can be easily reused in another application.
 New objects can be easily created for the same class, and code can be easily maintained and altered.

 Head To Head Comparison Between Functional Programming vs OOP

 Below Is The Top 8 Comparison Between Functional Programming vs OOP

 Key Difference Between Functional Programming and OOP

 Below is the list of points describe the Difference between Functional Programming and OOP

 - Functional programming is used for performing many different operations for which the data is fixed.
 Object-oriented programming used for performing few operations which are having common behavior and different variants.